Principals and Key Team Members

 Len received his B.S./B.A. from Boston University in 1969 and his J.D. from New York University School of Law in 1973.

-Louis G. Sampanis, Expert Advisor (Europe)
+Louis G. Sampanis, Chief Financial Officer & Expert Advisor (Europe)

 Earlier in his career, Lou held positions with Bank of America, Deutsche Bank and Scotia Capital.
-He established and built debt private placement businesses in London and New York, and worked with corporate issuers, institutional investors and leading law firms to price, structure, document and close long-term debt financing totaling approximately $4 billion.
+He established and built debt private placement businesses in London and New York, and worked with corporate issuers, institutional investors and leading law firms to price, structure, document and close long-term debt financings totaling approximately $4 billion.
 He also conducted due diligence, managed preparation of offering materials, conducted marketing roadshows, negotiated documentation, led investors’ due diligence meetings, and managed transaction closings.
 At Deutsche Bank in London he built and managed a team of product specialists and successfully expanded the firm’s debt private placements business, helping attain a top-five league table ranking in the global debt private placements market.

 Lou has also been with Agincourt Ltd, a Bermuda-based broker-dealer with operations in the US.
 Here, he was engaged in hedge fund marketing, assisted early and late stage public companies with accessing private equity capital, and advised purchasers on the use of proprietary hybrid securities to complete asset dispositions and improve balance sheet composition.